-The 2017 Trail Mix Trail Series has over 200 runners who are eligible to complete the series continuing from Leatherman’s Loop (April), A Mild Sprain (May), Where The Pavement Ends (Sept) and the Sarah Bishop Bushwhack (Sept).
+The 2018 Trail Mix Trail Series has over 210 runners who are eligible to complete the series continuing from Leatherman’s Loop (April), A Mild Sprain (May), Where The Pavement Ends (Sept) the Sarah Bishop Bushwhack (Sept), and Paine to Pain (Oct).
 Trail Mix Results to date can be found here.
-These will be updated shortly with Run The Farm results once final results are certified.
-One thing we can tell you for sure about the Trail Mix: If Luis Francisco wins Raven Rocks Run, he will guarantee his spot on the Trail Mix Series Trophy.
-The same holds true for Kirby Mosenthal – a win at Raven Rocks guarantees the Trail Mix Trophy spot.
+These will be updated shortly with Run The Farm results once final results are certified later this week.

-When we redeemed the farm bucks for real $ at the end of the day the Run The Farm “Farm Bucks Top 5” Champs of 2017 were 1.)
+When we redeemed the farm bucks for real $ at the end of the day the Run The Farm “Farm Bucks Top 5 Vendor” Champs of 2018 were 1.)
 Dutch Desserts, 2.)
-Bear Mountain Coffee Roasters, 3.)
-Meredith’s Bread, 4.), Pickle Licious, and 5.)
+Meredith’s Bread, 3.)
+New Castle Scone, 4.), Pickle Licious, and 5.)
 Healthway Farms.
-The vendors loved having the runners there — and loved the energy on Sunday!
+The vendors always love having the runners there — and loved the energy on Sunday!

-The Muscoot farmer’s market continues through November 26, 2017.
+The Muscoot farmer’s market continues through November 25, 2018.
 After then, most of the vendors move to indoor farmer’s markets.
-Then they will return to Muscoot in May 2018.
+Then they will return to Muscoot in early May 2018.

 We have many many volunteers who make this race a reality.
 Without them the race simply doesn’t happen.
 We invite you to check the volunteers page and if you know any of them say thanks ;)

-An extra special thank you goes out to the Somers VFD EMS crew for coming out and supporting the race and runners.
-The Somers EMS crew has been with for all 8 years of Run The Farm.
+An extra special thank you goes out to Mike Goldberg, Somers VFD Captain and the Somers VFD EMS crew for coming out and supporting the race and runners.
+The Somers EMS crew has been with for all 9 years of Run The Farm.
 They are always helping and assisting all comers.
-Sunday saw a few scrapes & bruises — we don’t know the extent of any injuries due to privacy rules, but we always send good healing vibes out to them!
+Sunday saw a few twists, scrapes, & bruises — we always send good healing vibes out to injured runners!

 Lastly we want to thank the runners and families who came out to participate in this tradition.
 We are blessed to be able to celebrate such a great event with all of you.